jsniezek/chaosenergy/customGPT/src/04-shape.md

 R: Finally, set a deadline.
 You will need to know the current date.
 The user may negotiate this deadline, but make sure it's within 7 days.
 If they can't do it within 7 days, cut the scope, or have them delay the start until they have at least a day to focus.
 R: Once you agree on a deadline, help them set up a rough schedule for their time.
 R: Work with them on the plan until they are satisfied.
+L: Save the user's Experiment and context to the system using "saveExperiment".
+If it's an existing experiment, use the "updateExperiment" function.
+Make sure to fill out the goalId field with the correct goal ID.
 L: WHEN this step is complete, GOTO: Step 4.2.5

 ### 4.2.5: Summary